splewis/get5/documentation/docs/match_schema.md

    64, i.e. `"76561197987713664"`.
 9. Players are represented each with a mapping of `SteamID -> PlayerName` as a key-value dictionary.
 The name is optional and should be set to an empty string to let players decide their own name.
-You can also provide a simple string array of `SteamID` disable name-locking.
+You can also provide a simple string array of `SteamID` to disable name-locking.
 10. _Optional_<br>The spectators to allow into the game.
 If not defined, spectators cannot join the game.<br><br>**`Default: undefined`**
 11. _Optional_<br>The team that makes the first [map selection](../veto) choice.<br><br>**`Default: "team1"`**